sara-nl/sdrdocs/README.md

 - The source code of documentation is in GitHub: [https://github.com/sara-nl/tdrdocs](https://github.com/sara-nl/tdrdocs/tree/master/source/)
 - The readthedocs overview page is: [http://surfdatarepo.readthedocs.io](http://surfdatarepo.readthedocs.io)

-More information on how to contribute to the documentation can be found in the documentation itself: http://surfdatarepo.readthedocs.io
+More information on how to contribute to the documentation can be found in the documentation itself under [Documentation-Howto Page](http://surfdatarepo.readthedocs.io/en/latest/Pages/documentation-howto.html)